Job Security

 - Having a vital position in the company.
 Obviously, senior managers who are doing a good job will be among the last to be fired.

 - Government regulations that prevent layoffs of certain types.
-In France, an employer must prove that a worker is incompetent, and has been given every opportunity to improve through training, before firing them.
+In France, for example, an employer must prove that there is a serious cause for firing a worker, and that the worker has been given every opportunity to improve through training, before notifying them.

 - Unions.
 There are some industries and regions where unions can prevent layoffs, even when the company can’t afford to pay everyone.

-But for most of us, the more common job security definition is a sense of knowing that you won’t be fired.
+But for most of us, the more common job security definition is the psychological one, i.e. a sense of knowing that you won’t be fired.
 The employee believes that they are doing work that is essential for the company, and even if others are laid off, they will remain.

-What about people who don’t have job security?
-There are many reasons why a person can suspect that their job is about to disappear.
+What about people who don’t have employee job security?
+There are many reasons why a person may suspect that their job is about to disappear.
 Some of these reasons are within their influence, and others are not:

 - Economic conditions